Learning real-time one-counter automata using polynomially many queries: Introduction

-Our approach differs fundamentally from these existing methods by eliminating the need to observe the automaton's behaviour up to exponentially large counter-values. {We propose an algorithm for learning \droca using only a polynomial number of queries.
-This sets it apart from existing techniques that require exponentially many queries for learning.} One significant bottleneck in learning \droca is the equivalence test by the teacher.
-Given two \drocas with number of states less than some $\K\in\N$, the equivalence check takes $\mathcal{O}(\K^{26})$ time\footnote{This polynomial is derived from the equivalence of \droca~\cite{droca} by working out the details and improving some parts.}.
+Our approach ("\minOCA") differs fundamentally from these existing methods by eliminating the need to observe the automaton's behaviour up to exponentially large counter values. {We propose an algorithm for learning "\drocas" using only a polynomial number of queries.
+This sets it apart from existing techniques that require exponentially many queries for learning.} One significant bottleneck in learning "\drocas" is the "equivalence" test by the teacher.
+Given two "\drocas" with number of states less than some $\K\in\N$, the "equivalence" check takes $\mathcal{O}(\K^{26})$ time\footnote{This polynomial is derived from the algorithm given in \cite{droca}.}.
 This is impractical for real-world applications.
 To mitigate this, we use the synchronous-equivalence check that runs in $\mathcal{O}(\K^5)$ time.
-Using this equivalence check, we obtain significantly smaller counter-examples on equivalence queries if the learnt \droca is not the right one.
-Our equivalence queries are also on models whose size is less than or equal to a minimal counter-synchronised \droca.
-Furthermore, unlike existing techniques that learn exponentially large \drocas, our algorithm always learns an equivalent counter-synchronous \droca with the minimal number of states. \\
+We obtain significantly smaller counter-examples while using this "equivalence" check.
+Our equivalence queries are also on models whose size is less than or equal to a minimal "counter-synchronised" "\droca".
+Furthermore, unlike existing techniques that learn exponentially large "\drocas", our algorithm always learns an equivalent "counter-synchronous" "\droca" with the minimal number of states.

-{\it Experiments.} We evaluate an implementation of our algorithm against randomly generated \drocas and compare the results obtained with the existing technique by Bruyère et al.~\cite{gaetan}.
-Experiments were conducted on randomly generated \drocas with number of states ranging from 2 to 15 and the input alphabet size varying from 2 to 5.
+\paragraph{Experiments.} We evaluate an implementation of our algorithm and compare the results obtained with the existing technique by Bruyère et al.~\cite{gaetan}.
+Experiments were conducted on randomly generated "\drocas" with number of states ranging from 2 to 15 and the input alphabet size varying from 2 to 5.
 The results indicate that the proposed method outperforms the existing one~\cite{gaetan}.

-{The remainder of this paper is organised as follows: \Cref{sec:definitions} gives the definitions and preliminaries. \Cref{sec:equivalence} gives equivalence results of counter-synchronised \drocas. \Cref{LearnDroca} details our learning algorithm for \droca, \Cref{sec:implementation} covers the implementation details and presents our experimental results.
+{The remainder of this paper is organised as follows: \Cref{sec:definitions} gives the definitions and preliminaries. \Cref{sec:equivalence} gives "equivalence" results of "counter-synchronised" "\drocas". \Cref{LearnDroca} details our learning algorithm for "\drocas", \Cref{sec:implementation} covers the implementation details and presents our experimental results.
 Finally, \Cref{sec:conclusion} summarises our work and suggests future research directions.}

-\section{Definitions and preliminaries}
+\section{Definitions and Preliminaries}